 You can buy a ticket for the Gondola ride down for $15 at the Grouse Mountain Chalet on the top.
 There was a long line at the Gondola, but it went fairly quickly.
 We were surprised at how busy the mountain was at the top, but obviously, many people don’t hike up taking the gondola both ways.
 If you want to hike down you can do so with the BCMC trail.

 The BCMC trail Alternative Hike on Grouse Mountain

-Hiking down the BCMC trail is not recommended because the trail is very steep, narrow and a very hard technical descend.
+Hiking down the BCMC trail is not recommended because the trail is very steep and narrow, and has a very hard technical descent.
 It is however possible and regularly done by Grinders, skipping the $15 gondola fee going down.

 Things to do on Grouse Mountain

 Grouse Mountain Resort has many exciting activities that are available all year round; the Skyride, Mountain Ziplines, Grizzly Bear Wildlife Sanctuary, Theatre In the Sky, and Eye of the Wind.